+At Christ Church CE (VC) Primary School we foster a sense of belonging within the school community and within the wider community of the church and our town of Bradford on Avon.
+Our uniform and school badge, highlighting our Christian foundation, are an important part of our identity.
 "The school takes part in a wide range of activities in the local area and local schools' community and the school's reputation amongst parents is good".
 Ofsted 2014.
 We have close links with our church, Christ Church, situated alongside our playing field whose spire can be seen for miles around.
 The children appreciate this and from our Place of Peace in the school grounds you are able to see the spire.
 As a voluntary controlled school there are two foundation governors who sit on the governing body, the vicar, and one member of the Parochial Church Council (PCC).
 We are in Salisbury Diocese and the presence of the church members in the school reinforces our church foundation.

-The whole school attends services in the church at the end of each term and on special festival days when they fill all the pews.
+The whole school attends services in the church a special festival days when they fill all the pews.

 "There is strong support from the local church and the Rector has made a significant contribution to the Christian character of the school".
 SIAMS 2015.
 Within the local community we work closely with other primary schools and local organisations from the town council to Climate Friendly Bradford.
 We take part in a range of inter school sports fixtures and other community events.
-We welcome the townspeople to us for our annual, very popular, May Fayre.
+We welcome the townspeople for our annual, very popular, May Fayre.
 We have an excellent relationship with the local secondary school, St. Laurence (Academy Trust), where the vast majority of our pupils transfer at age 11.
 There are a number of opportunities to visit St. Laurence for sports and performing arts events.
 Our staff work closely with colleagues at St. Laurence to ensure the transition is as smooth as possible.
 "The sense of partnership the school fosters between staff and parents establishes very good links between home and school.
 In particular, parents are given plenty of advice about how to help their children learn at home, as well as many invitations to share in areas of school life".
-Ofsted 2014

-Our buildings and grounds

-Our school is housed in single level buildings set in spacious grounds.
+Ofsted 2014 Our buildings and grounds Our school is housed in single level buildings set in spacious grounds.

-The Berryfield building is home to children in the Foundation Stage and Key Stage 1 (Years 1 & 2).
+The Berryfield building is home to children in the Foundation Stage and Year 1.

-The Christ Church building contains the Key Stage 2 classrooms (Years 3 - 6).
+The Christ Church building contains the classrooms for Year 2 - 5.